CodingCellist/codingcellist.github.io/content/en/post/month-of-zen/index.md

 ## You cannot buy this keyboard

-Let's get the important, unfortunate, and boring fact out of the way to begin
+Let's get the boring and unfortunate, but important fact out of the way to begin
 with: you cannot buy this keyboard.
 It was a group-buy (a sort of crowdfunding), which finished months ago, and Darryl, the inventor/maker of the Corne-ish Zen boards has stated that he wishes to move on to other things.
 So unless you find